 In order to be convincing, a coach must appeal to the team’s senses.
 Ethos relates to the coach’s appeal, pathos relates to the appeal of the team, and logos relates to the appeal of the argument itself.
 All three elements are essential in order to persuade teams effectively.
 However, you can even use it to convince your friend why this movie WASN’T really good (Ethos) to get someone else excited about something they might not otherwise care much for( Logos).

 Once you have established your credibility, you can begin to appeal to your team’s emotions.
-This is where you’ll use language that evokes certain feelings or tell stories that resonate with your team members, such as stories related to the current situation or the stories about the organization from the past.
+This is where you’ll use language that evokes certain feelings or tell stories that resonate with your team members, such as stories related to the current situation or stories about the organization from the past.

 Lastly, you’ll use logic and reasoning to support your claims.
 This is where you’ll use data, statistics, or other forms of evidence to back up what you’re saying.